gpbl/denormalizr/README.md

 ## Examples

-Let say we have a JSON response from a REST API consisting in an list of articles, each with an `author` field.
+For the following examples, consider to have a JSON response from a REST API consisting in a list of articles, where each article has a `author` field.

 ```json
 {